Social media metrics don’t always give you the big picture.

 I’m guessing you enjoy competitive analysis.

 Who doesn’t?
-It lets you compare and contrast yourself against the competition, preview your rivals moves and get quick results.
+It lets you compare and contrast yourself against the competition, preview the moves of your rivals and get quick results.

 Sentiment analysis happens to be useful for competitive analysis too.
 So measure your competitors the same way as you measure yourself.
 You can always use social media analytics like Sotrender.
 When analyzing the social sentiment of your competition, keep an eye out for: